 Mullen Announces the I-GO™, New Urban Commercial Electric Delivery Vehicle Available Now for European Markets

-A commercial EV that is EU standard homologated, certified and ready for sale in the UK, Germany, Spain, France and Ireland, with the first vehicles set for Germany in December 2022.
-Starting price of $11,999 plus VAT and local transportation.
-Company is engaged in licensing discussions with potential partners.

-/EIN News/ -- BREA, Calif., Oct.
-24, 2022 (GLOBE NEWSWIRE) -- via InvestorWire -- Mullen Automotive, Inc. (NASDAQ: MULN) (“Mullen” or the “Company”), an emerging electric vehicle (“EV”) manufacturer, announces today it has secured exclusive sales, distribution and branding rights to the new compact urban delivery electric vehicle, the I-GO, which is fully EU Standard homologated and certified for sale in select European markets.
+BREA, Calif., Oct.
+25, 2022 (GLOBE NEWSWIRE) -- via InvestorWire -- Mullen Automotive, Inc. (NASDAQ: MULN) (“Mullen” or the “Company”), an emerging electric vehicle (“EV”) manufacturer, announces today it has secured exclusive sales, distribution and branding rights to the new compact urban delivery electric vehicle, the I-GO, which is fully EU Standard homologated and certified for sale in select European markets.

 Perfect for urban European markets, the I-GO bridges the gap between the growing demand for quick deliveries and space constraints found throughout the dense cities of Europe.